Citibank Screwed Up

 It Can Get Confusing

-Sometimes, when looking from the outside in we (Stealing Share) give companies more credit then they deserve.
-We see a brand theme that seems so right, and then watch it change into a meaningless tag line that switches with a new campaign.
+Sometimes, when looking from the outside in, we (Stealing Share) give companies more credit than they deserve.
+We see a brand theme that seems so right.
+And, then watch it change into a meaningless tag line that switches with a new campaign.